-Design Exceptions: shall be any request to modify any standards in Section VI, Building Form and Development Standards, Section VIII Building Design Standards, Section IX Architectural Standards, Section X Sustainability Standards, Section XI Signage Standards, and Section XII Open Space Standards.
+Design Exceptions: shall be any request to modify any standards in Section VI Building Form and Development Standards, Section VIII Signage Standards, and requirements from the Padre Boulevard and Entertainment District Design Guidelines.

 Development Application: shall be any application for development that changes the outward appearance of a building or site within the Padre Boulevard and Entertainment District.
 It shall include applications for new buildings and signs, additions or modifications to existing buildings, signs or site.
 It shall include site plans, landscape plans, façade improvement plans, surface parking lot plans, sign applications, and similar requests but shall not include building permit applications.